oyerindedavid/REST-API-PHP/README.md

 4. The query.php can be used to add the sample data to the database

 ### Implementing the JWT Authentication
-5. Download the firebase php-jwt with composer require firebase/php-jwt
+5. Install the firebase php-jwt with composer require firebase/php-jwt

+api/authenticate : To generate an access token